joyofscripting/blurio/README.md

 (not choosing any of both will result in an error message)

-+ --input : Path to the MP4 video file yu want to process
++ --input : Path to the MP4 video file you want to process

 The blurred video will be saved at the same location as the source video.